dahmansphi/differential_privacy/README.md

 > [!TIP]
-> This project is a complementary to the __Protect AI Model__ project that can be found in the [repo](https://github.com/dahmansphi/protectai).
-To this end, to understand the entire idea you shall make sure to read both documentations.
+> This project is the technical implementation of the published paper [Review of Data Privacy Techniques: Concepts, Scenarios and Architectures, Simulations, Challenges, and Future Directions](https://dahmansphi.com/publications/).

-# About the Package
+# About the Project
 ## Author's Words
-Welcome to **the first Edition of ATTACK AI MODEL SIMULATION- attackai Tool** official documentation.
-I am Dr. Deniz Dahman the creator of the BireyselValue algorithm and the author of this package.
-In the following section you will have a brief introduction on the principal idea of the __attackai__ tool.
-In addition, a reference to the academic publication on this potential type of __cyber attack__ and potential __defence__.
-Before going ahead, I would like to let you know that I have done this work as an independent scientist without any fund or similar capacity.
+Welcome to the official documentation for **Review of Data Privacy Techniques: Concepts, Scenarios and Architectures, Simulations, Challenges, and Future Directions**.
+I am Dr. Deniz Dahman, the creator of the BireyselValue algorithm and the author of this project.
+The following section will provide a brief introduction to the core idea of the __project__, along with a reference to the academic publication.
+I would like to inform you that this work was conducted independently, without any funding or similar support.

-I am dedicated to proceeding and seek further improvement on the proposed method at all costs.
-To this end if you wish to contribute in any way to this work, please find further details  in the contributing section.
+I am committed to continuing and seeking further enhancements to the review paper.
+Should you wish to contribute to this work in any manner, please refer to the details in the contributing section.

 ## Contributing

-If you wish to contribute to the creator of this project and the author, you may want to check possible ways on:
+If you're interested in supporting the creator and author of this project, you might consider exploring the various available options for contribution.

 > `To Contribute in any way possible, thank you, you can check` :